Pappocetus

-Pappocetus is an extinct protocetid cetacean known from the Eocene of southern Nigeria's Ameki Formation and Togo.
+Pappocetus (meaning "grandfather whale") is an extinct protocetid cetacean known from the Eocene of southern Nigeria's Ameki Formation and Togo.
 More recently, fossil teeth and femurs have also been discovered in the Aridal Formation of the Sahara Desert in southwestern Morocco.

 Etymology

 The species is named after Sir Frederick Lugard who sent one of the specimens to Andrews.

 Description

 Pappocetus is the largest known protocetid (if Eocetus is recovered as a basilosaurid).
 Its body size was estimated to be similar to that of Eocetus.
 It also differs from all other known protocetid genera by the step-like notch on the ventral margin of the mandible below M_{2} and M_{3}; from Indocetus and Rodhocetus by the deciduous double-rooted P_{1}; from Protocetus and Babiacetus by the presence of accessory cuspules; and from Babiacetus by the unfused symphysis terminating just before P_{3}.
 Its molar morphology is similar to Georgiacetus.